 npx create-next-app@latest

-Install React Query and its optional ESLint plugin:
+Install TanStack Query and its optional ESLint plugin:

 npm i @tanstack/react-query